dongzgh/dongzgh.github.io/journal.md

 ## 2020-07-23

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of VTK Textbook Chapter 5
+	* Continued the learning of VTK Textbook Chapter 5

 * [HEXAGONMI](#hexagonmi)
 	* Investigated the bug #26432 related with embossment display in PositionGeoSets